 Whether you're a serious bowler or a gutter-shooting no-hoper just looking for a fun night out, there's a bowling alley in London for you.
-While some are straight-up ball-and-skittle jobs, some of London's bowling alleys come replete with live music, retro ambience and alcohol bars.
+While some are straight-up ball-and-skittle jobs, some of London's bowling alleys come replete with live music, retro ambience and boozy bars.
 So go ahead – lace up and pick a lane.
-Anywhere we've forgotten?
-Let us know in the comments area below.

-As much of a hipster hang-out as it is a bowling alley, Bloomsbury Bowl boasts eight bowling lanes, four karaoke rooms, a bar, a diner, ping pong tables and a stage.
-If you're down to get dancey, then check out their website for details of upcoming gigs and club nights.
+As much a hipster hang-out as a bowling alley, Bloomsbury Bowl boasts eight swish bowling lanes, five karaoke rooms, a bar, a diner, ping pong tables and a stage.
+If you're down to get dancey, then check out their website for details of upcoming gigs and club nights here.

-The only place in London where you can chuck a strike and zip across an ice rink, Queens is cool, edgy and filled with enough stuff to make for a pretty fun evening.
+The only place in London where you can throw a strike and zip across an ice rink, Queens is cool, edgy and filled with enough stuff to make for a pretty fun evening.
 As well as skating and bowling, there's also karaoke, a retro arcade, a bar, and food that features cuisine from the burger obsessed restaurant MEATliquor.

-Okay, so it's not the most modern bowling alley in the city, and a visit necessitates a trip through what's surely one of the ugliest shopping centres on Earth.
-Still, by now this 26-lane establishment must surely be tatty enough to qualify as 'vintage', and if nothing else the prices are certainly right.
-Students who pitch up on a Monday or Tuesday can bowl for just £2.35 a game (or £5.95 for unlimited, all-day bowling), and there's generous mid-week deals for everyone else, too.
-Tackle the £3 quarter pounder at your peril.
+Okay, so it's not the most modern bowling alley in the city and a visit necessitates a trip through what's surely one of the ugliest shopping centres on Earth.
+Still, this 26-lane establishment must be tatty enough by now to qualify as 'vintage' - and if nothing else, the prices are certainly right.
+Students who pitch up on a Monday or Tuesday can bowl for just £3.45 a game and there are generous mid-week deals for everyone else, too.